 This recipe is not for cookies nor is it particularly appropriate for December.
-It’s a springtime dessert, but I’m posting it now because it happens to be low calorie; something that might balance out all the rich holiday foods.
+It’s a springtime dessert, but I’m posting it now because it happens to be lighter and might balance out all the rich holiday foods.
 This is the kind of dessert you could eat every day.

 I’ve made this in many forms.
 If I’m using soft ladyfingers, I prepare it in a 9 inch round springform pan and stand half the ladyfingers around the sides as in a Charlotte Russe.
 Sometimes, I use pound cake and make it in a see-through Pyrex dish – a 2 qt 8 inch square or an 11×7.
 For this version, I used those Weight Watchers Lemon Snack Cakes I bought a few weeks ago.
 They worked fine, but I wouldn’t recommend going out and buying Weight Watchers Lemon Snack Cakes just for this.
 Ladyfingers are a much better option and definitely more attractive.
 Pound Cake tastes great, but it will bump up the calories and fat a bit….unless you have some low fat pound cake around.

 - Two packs (3 oz each) of soft Ladyfingers or cubes of pound cake (for oblong pan)

 - 3 cups frozen or partially thawed frozen blueberries (in their bag, with juice)

 - 1 (4 serving size) packet Jell-O brand sugar free lemon flavored instant pudding